brsynth/rptools/rptools/rpcompletion/README.md

 # rpCompletion

 Completes mono-component reactions output by RetroPath2.0 with the appropriate cofactors.
 Creates sub-paths when multiple reaction rules are associated with a single reaction.
 Input is a single pathways file produced by RP2Paths.
-It stands on rpCache which store pre-computed data.
+It stands on rrCache which store pre-computed data.

 ## Input